myhdl/myhdl/doc/source/manual/conversion.rst

    A :keyword:`raise` statement can stop the simulation on an error condition.

 :func:`delay()` objects
-   Delay modelling is essential for test benches.
+   Delay modeling is essential for test benches.

 the :keyword:`print` statement
    :keyword:`print` statements can be used for simple debugging.